rojberr/data-analytics-best-players/README.md

 This ability allows us to confront our subjective opinions with raw data.

 ![Foto von Tima Miroshnichenko von Pexels](./img/tima-miroshnichenko-5586480.jpg)

+This project tries to show and demonstrate how to answer typical client questions and solve problems using data in somewhat bigger quantities.
+Something that a real analytics specialist encounters in his day to day job.

 If you are still interested feel free to go through the steps below.
 Draw your own conclusions and let me know if I could make it even better.